PaulWay/openscad_work/Oddments/README.md

 **File: `washing bag hook v1.scad`**

 A hook for hanging the bag we use to hold our dirty laundry when travelling.

+**File: `weights_separator.scad`**

+Used for keeping my two 5kg hexagonal-ended weights sitting flat in a backpack so I can walk without them digging into my back.